The Generating Company: Aqua

-Aqua was a water show that depicts the relationship between nature and individuals, especially the necessity of water sources, and was held for two consecutive years daily in Shenzhen region of China.
+Aqua was a water show that depicts the relationship between nature and individuals, especially the necessity of water sources, and was held for two consecutive years daily in the Shenzhen region of China.
 It was as a large water show.
 This ambitious production integrated water effects with traditional circus acts, creating a mesmerizing spectacle.
 The show included synchronized swimming, high-diving stunts, and intricate water-based illusions, setting a new standard for aquatic performances.

 Aqua was a show about humanity’s desire to harness the forces of nature and how this desire can impact us all.
 The show reminds the audience that when nature is threatened, we are all ultimately in its control.

 The creative producer/designer was Mark Fisher, the director was Abigail Yeates, the music producer was Nick Crofts, the composer was Akintayo Akinbode, and the props/set designer was Mick Bearwish.
 The show also included 587 international performers.

 Dragons' Den

 The Generating Company successfully appeared on the Dragons' Den in December 2005.
 Represented by Paul Cockle, Peter Jones and Theo Paphitis decided to invest in the company.
-Together they invested £160,000 into the company and own a 40% stake.
+Together they invested £160,000 into the company and owned a 40% stake.